SPONSORS

 We invite submissions to two tracks:

-1. Full papers: A full paper must be no longer than 6 pages excluding the bibliography.
+1. Full papers: A full paper must be no longer than six pages, excluding the bibliography.
 There is no limit on the length of the bibliography.
-Full papers describe a complete work in the area of data management for new hardware.
-Accepted papers will be given 10 pages (plus bibliography) for the camera-ready version and a long presentation slot during the workshop.
+Full papers describe a complete work in data management for new hardware.
+Accepted papers will be given 10 pages (plus a bibliography) for the camera-ready version and a long presentation slot during the workshop.

-2. Short Papers: Short papers must not exceed 2 pages excluding the bibliography.
-Short papers describe very early stage works or summaries of mature systems.
-Short papers will be included in the proceedings, given 4 pages (plus bibliography) for the camera-ready version, and may be given a short presentation slot during the workshop.
+2. Short Papers: Short papers must not exceed two pages, excluding the bibliography.
+Short papers describe very early-stage works or summaries of mature systems.
+Short papers will be included in the proceedings, given 4 pages (plus a bibliography) for the camera-ready version, and may be given a short presentation slot during the workshop.

 This year all accepted DaMoN papers will be considered for a best paper award.

-We intend to invite extended versions of a selection of DaMoN'24 papers for submission to the VLDB Journal.
-Extended papers that are accepted by the VLDB Journal will appear in a special “Best of DaMoN 2024” section within one of the regular VLDBJ issues.
+We intend to invite extended versions of a selection of DaMoN'25 papers for submission to the VLDB Journal.
+Extended papers that are accepted to the VLDB Journal will appear in a special section (“Best of DaMoN 2025”) within one of the regular VLDBJ issues.

 Important Dates